• Twitter

 • A clear Anti-bullying policy is shared with pupils and parents at the beginning of each school year.

-• Anti-bullying week is given significant status in the school calendar, with lessons and assemblies planned to support it.
+• National themed weeks, such as Online Safety and Anti-bullying week are given significant status in the school calendar, with lessons and assemblies planned to support it.

 Mutual Respect